dbalsom/fluxfox/README.md

     * Another format associated with the HxC software, HFE is also a bitstream container, however unlike MFM it supports multiple encoding types.
 There are several versions of HFE supported by HxC, HFEv3 being the newest, however the format is still considered experimental and not finalized. fluxfox supports HFE v1 files.
+* **86Box Floppy Image** (86F)
+    * A format designed around the internal representation of disks in the 86Box emulator.
+Bitstream based and flexible in terms of per-track parameters, it also allows exact encoding of bitcell length to support track wrapping.

 ### Flux-Based Disk Images